 1. Why do we use the language of reconciliation?

-God's restorative work in the area of race relations can be described as "racial reconciliation," "racial justice," and "racial healing."
+God's restorative work in the area of race relations can be described with terms such as "racial reconciliation," "racial justice," and "racial healing."
 Each concept is rooted in scripture and raises different feelings among people of various groups.

 Racial Education for White Evangelicals has chosen to lead with the language of reconciliation because, historically, it has been used by the White evangelical community, the population that our ministry seeks to serve.
 We may adjust this language when focusing our efforts outside of the White evangelical community.

 We acknowledge that some prefer to not use "reconciliation" because it:

 has focused on interpersonal relationships to the exclusion of systemic realities